About Suzon Fuks

 electrosmog festival

-Suzon Fuks has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, and supported by the Queensland Government through Arts Queensland, and Igneous.
-She has also been supported by Ausdance Queensland and the Judith Wright Centre during her fellowship.
+During her fellowship, Suzon Fuks has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, and supported by the Queensland Government through Arts Queensland, and Igneous.
+She has also been supported by Ausdance Queensland and the Judith Wright Centre.